wavesoft/voluto/tools/cvmfs_publisher/README.md

 drwxrwxr-x.
 3 voluto voluto 4096 Sep 23 15:21 3
 lrwxrwxrwx.
 1 voluto voluto    1 Sep 23 15:21 latest -> 3
 ```

+### Security

+The utility takes extra care for sanitising the user's input.
+Therefore during the extraction of the tarball, the leading path components are stripped and the following attributes are **NOT** preserved:

+* Ownership information
+* SELinux attributes
+* Extended attributes